ACUTE HEART FAILURE

 Increased costs

-Without PAC
+Without PACs

-Clinicians rely on indirect, less accurate methods resulting in delayed and suboptimal treatment decisions
+accurate methods resulting in suboptimal treatment decisions

-Permanent electronic cardiac implants carry risks, long-term complications and high costs — their use is limited to specific chronic HF patients (e.g. CardioMEMS, Fire1)
+Permanent electronic cardiac implants carry risks, long-term complications and high costs

 Conclusion